Early/Phase I Orthodontics Columbus

 How To Tell If Your Child May Need Early Orthodontic Treatment:

-Your child continues sucking his or her thumb after age five.
+• Your child continues sucking their thumb after age five.

-Shifting of the jaw when your child opens or closes his or her mouth. (crossbites)
+• Shifting of the jaw when your child opens or closes their mouth. (crossbites)

 Phase 1 Orthodontics FAQs